Skip to Content

 2. Second Whistle: The School Crossing Guard blows the second whistle when it is safe for the children to cross.

-3. Third Whistle: Once the children have safely crossed the roadway, the School Crossing Guard leaves the roadway and when the School Crossing Guard is safely off the roadway, the School Crossing Guard would then blow the third whistle to signify the crossing has ended and the traffic can proceed.
+3. Third Whistle: Once the children have safely crossed the roadway, the School Crossing Guard leaves the roadway and when the School Crossing Guard is safely off the roadway, the School Crossing Guard then blows the third whistle to signify the crossing has ended and the traffic can proceed.

 General rules for all crossings